 Abortion is a felony in Wisconsin.
 Depending on the circumstances, the offense is either a Class H or Class E felony.
 A Class H felony carries a maximum penalty of 6 years prison, $10,000.00 in fines, or both.
 A Class E felony is even more serious and carries a maximum penalty of 15 years in prison, $50,000.00 in fines, or both.
 Both of these scenarios are certainly scary and carry the potential for significant penalties.

 The criminal defense attorneys at Van Severen Law Office, S.C. are some of the best in Wisconsin.
 We regularly defend individuals facing all criminal charges, ranging from mitigated misdemeanors to the highest level felonies.
-Your abortion charges are serious.
+Your abortion charges are certainly serious.
 We recognize that.
 And we certainly look forward to aggressively fighting this, or any other, criminal charge.
 Finally, contact us immediately at (414) 270-0202 and let’s start fighting your case.